Graphics pipeline: Clipping

-Only the primitives which are within the visual volume need to actually be rastered (drawn).
-This visual volume is defined as the inside of a frustum, a shape in the form of a pyramid with a cut off top.
-Primitives which are completely outside the visual volume are discarded; This is called frustum culling.
-Further culling methods such as backface culling, which reduce the number of primitives to be considered, can theoretically be executed in any step of the graphics pipeline.
-Primitives which are only partially inside the cube must be clipped against the cube.
+Only the primitives that are within the visual volume need to be rastered (drawn).
+This visual volume is defined as the inside of a frustum, a shape in the form of a pyramid with a cut-off top.
+Primitives that are completely outside the visual volume are discarded; This is called frustum culling.
+Further culling methods such as back-face culling, which reduces the number of primitives to be considered, can theoretically be executed in any step of the graphics pipeline.
+Primitives that are only partially inside the cube must be clipped against the cube.
 The advantage of the previous projection step is that the clipping always takes place against the same cube.
-Only the - possibly clipped - primitives, which are within the visual volume, are forwarded to the final step.
+Only the – possibly clipped – primitives, which are within the visual volume, are forwarded to the final step.

 Window-Viewport transformation

-In order to output the image to any target area (viewport) of the screen, another transformation, the Window-Viewport transformation, must be applied.
+To output the image to any target area (viewport) of the screen, another transformation, the Window-Viewport transformation, must be applied.
 This is a shift, followed by scaling.
 The resulting coordinates are the device coordinates of the output device.
-The viewport contains 6 values: height and width of the window in pixels, the upper left corner of the window in window coordinates (usually 0, 0) and the minimum and maximum values for Z (usually 0 and 1).
+The viewport contains 6 values: the height and width of the window in pixels, the upper left corner of the window in window coordinates (usually 0, 0), and the minimum and maximum values for Z (usually 0 and 1).